OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 - Permissions -> what can the automated process do vs. what can't it do.
 We landed on preventing the process from creating new users and adding them to roles.
 This way, someone couldn't give themselves db_owner permissions in `Production`.
 - Resolving the delta between all environments -> There were schema changes in `Production` not on `Development`.
 The first time we tried to run the process in `Production`, we almost wiped them out.
 We quickly added that change into source control rebuilt the package, and pushed it up through the environments to `Production`.

-## Speeding Up Deployments
+## Speeding up deployments

 Immediately, the number of emergency fixes due to a missing schema change dropped to zero.
 That alone was a massive win.

 Because of that, the amount of time we spent verifying started dropping.

-1. 30 Minute Deployment, 90 Minute Verification
+1. 30 Minute Deployment, 90 Minute Verification.
-2. 25 Minute Deployment, 80 Minute Verification
+2. 25 Minute Deployment, 80 Minute Verification.
-3. 20 Minute Deployment, 70 Minute Verification
+3. 20 Minute Deployment, 70 Minute Verification.
-4. 15 Minute Deployment, 60 Minute Verification
+4. 15 Minute Deployment, 60 Minute Verification.
-5. 10 Minute Deployment, 50 Minute Verification
+5. 10 Minute Deployment, 50 Minute Verification.
-6. 5 Minute Deployment, 40 Minute Verification
+6. 5 Minute Deployment, 40 Minute Verification.
-7. 5 Minute Deployment, 30 Minute Verification
+7. 5 Minute Deployment, 30 Minute Verification.

 That, in turn, made us want to deploy more often.
 Frequent deployments mean smaller changes.
 Smaller changes meant less verification.
 Less verification meant faster deployments.
 Faster deployments meant we wanted to deploy more often.
 The cycle continued until we got to 10-minute deployments.

-## Early Adopters and Iterations
+## Early adopters and iterations

 A couple of other teams (out of 9 teams remaining) saw what we were doing, and they wanted in on the process.
 They came on board as early adopters.
 Having three teams use the process identified pain points and what needed to improve.